 If your family is struggling with unsecured debt, like credit cards or medical bills, Chapter 7 may be a good option.
 This type of bankruptcy is often called “liquidation.”
 But in California, most assets can be exempted.
 That usually includes your car, retirement accounts, and personal property.
 Vacation homes, yachts, and other luxury property may not be exempt.
 Even still, a skilled Gonzalez bankruptcy attorney may be able to prevent bankruptcy seizure.

-About six weeks after the petition is filed, a trustee (person who oversees the bankruptcy for the judge) reviews certain paperwork and makes a recommendation to the judge.
+About six weeks after the petition is filed, a trustee (person who oversees the bankruptcy for the judge) interviews the debtor, and makes a recommendation to the judge.
 If that recommendation is debt discharge, and it usually is, a judge usually signs such an order straight away.

 The trustee’s role is different in a Chapter 13.
 In these proceedings, the trustee reviews the debtor’s monthly income and expense numbers.
 Then, working together, the trustee and your Gonzalez bankruptcy attorney come up with an affordable monthly debt consolidation payment.